Catherine J. Kudlick

 My scholarship in disability history engages these questions.
 With Dr. Zina Weygand in Paris I translated and published the Writings of Thérèse-Adèle Husson, an audacious young blind woman, who in the 1820s decided she was becoming a burden to her family; she left her provincial town and made her way to Paris, where she made a living as a writer, publishing nearly a dozen novels before she died in a fire at the age of 29.
 In addition to finding her unpublished manuscript about her experiences as a blind person, we uncovered traces of her life in French archives, making this one of the earliest known accounts of a woman writing to others sharing the same disability.
 Given my early interest in epidemics, I came embarrassingly late to thinking of Husson, who had been blinded by smallpox, as an epidemic survivor, a framing that led me to consider epidemics not just in terms of the initial outbreak and crisis, but also in terms of survivors who went on to have a profound impact on everything from government policies to popular culture.
 This has placed me at the center of conversations between disability history and history of medicine, fields that might be considered both "rival siblings and conjoined twins."

-No doubt influenced by the Longmore Institute’s mission to build bridges among scholarship, activism, and the public, my writing has taken a completely unexpected turn, to speculative fiction.
-For the past three years, I have risen each morning at 4:30 to devote an hour to what I call my “social justice thriller,” a novel that incorporates insights from disability studies and the historian’s vanishing art of storytelling.
+No doubt influenced by the Longmore Institute’s mission to build bridges among scholarship, activism, and the public, my writing has taken an unexpected turn, to speculative fiction.
+For the past three years, I have risen each morning around 4:00AM to devote an hour to what I call my “social justice thriller,” a novel that incorporates insights from disability studies and the historian’s vanishing art of storytelling.
 In summer 2019 I won a coveted artist residency at the MacDowell Colony where, thanks to the Flora Nichols Beggs Fellowship, as an artist with a disability I made real progress.